A well-organised and objective-focused assessment day can offer a whole host of benefits for graduate recruitment.

 On the morning of the assessment day, we sent all candidates the schedule we had already prepared so that they knew what to expect from the upcoming day.

-Once the candidates had arrived and the day was in progress, we made sure to stick to our timeline throughout, giving the candidates 2-minute warnings when their time to complete a task was almost up.
+Once the candidates had arrived and the day was in progress, we made sure to stick to our timeline throughout, giving 2-minute warnings when assessing candidates so they were aware of how much time they had to complete a task was almost up.

 We felt it was important to speak to the candidates about the opportunity, as well as giving them valuable insight into what working at Give a Grad a Go is really like, so we encouraged candidates to ask questions, and had them speak to members of different teams throughout the day.

-Finally, we introduced the candidates to a situation outside of working hours, to assess how well they would fit in with our company culture, and to see how they interacted with the team and with each other.
+Finally, we made an assessment of candidates in a situation outside of working hours, to test how well they would fit in with our company culture, and to see how they interacted with the team and with each other.

 After